ngUpgraders/ng-forward/API.md

 #### subscribe(generatorOrNext?: any, error?: any, complete?: any): any

+We use this method behind the scenes to subscribe to your output events.
+You most likely will not use this method.

 ###### Parameters

 - `generatorOrNext`  **Object | Function**  If **Function**, then it's a callback that is called everytime the Subject triggers 'next'.